BEFORE YOU BEGIN

-(4) Title Page (first page) should contain:(5) The complete manuscript, arranged as follows: (1) structured Abstract and Keywords (2) manuscript, including Acknowledgments/Disclosures (see below) and References, (3) Tables (each complete with title) and (4) Figures.
+The complete manuscript, arranged as follows: (1) Structured Abstract and Keywords (2) manuscript, including Acknowledgments/Disclosures (see below) and References, (3) Tables (each complete with title) and (4) Figures.

 • Title.
-Short and informative (abbreviations should not be used in title).
+Short (12 words or fewer) and descriptive of the content of the article (abbreviations must not be used in title).

 • Corresponding Author.
 Provide the name, exact postal address with zip or postal code, telephone number, fax number and e-mail address of the author to whom communications, proofs, and requests for reprints should be sent.

-The structured Abstract must not include references.
-Avoid abbreviations and acronyms.
-Ensure the name of the hospital or health service is not mentioned.Keywords: Provide up to six keywords, at least three of which should be selected from those recommended by the Index Medicus Medical Subject Headings (MeSH) browser list (http://www.nlm.nih.gov/meshhome.html).
+Provide at least four and up to six keywords, at least three of which should be selected from those recommended by the Index Medicus Medical Subject Headings (MeSH) browser list (http://www.nlm.nih.gov/meshhome.html)

-For Original Research Articles (Word count is 4,000 or less.
-References should not be more than 30, except with specific permission from the editor prior to submission), text should be organised as follows:
+For Original Research Articles references should not be more than 30, except with specific permission from the editor prior to submission), text should be organised as follows:

-- Findings or Results: for qualitative research results should be concisely reported in tables and figures, with brief text descriptions.
-For qualitative research a balance must be struck between conciseness and sufficient data to support the discussion and conclusion.
+- Participants, Ethics and Methods (described in detail).- Findings or Results: for Quantitative research results should be concisely reported in tables and figures, with brief text descriptions.
+For Qualitative research a balance must be struck between conciseness and sufficient data to support the discussion and conclusion.